Strategic Plan (2018-2023)

-The mission of the Department of Communication Sciences and Disorders is to provide the highest quality student-centered learning environment where undergraduate and graduate students develop the knowledge, clinical skills, and life-long learning skills to prepare them for professional careers and advanced study in speech-language pathology and audiology.
+The mission of the Department of Communication Sciences and Disorders is to provide the highest quality student-centered learning environment where undergraduate and graduate students gain the theoretical knowledge, clinical expertise, and life-long learning skills to prepare them for professional careers and advanced study in speech-language pathology, audiology, and related fields.
 The faculty and staff are dedicated to:

-- Promoting an understanding of social, political, ethical, and multicultural issues that impact learning, research, and clinical service delivery in local communities and throughout the world.
+- Promoting an understanding of social, political, ethical, and multicultural issues that impact learning, research, and clinical service delivery in local, regional, and global communities.

 - Encouraging and supporting civic engagement and leadership in campus life and the broader community.

 - Providing high-quality speech-language-hearing services to community members.